garrettgman/garrettgman.github.io/foundations.md

 9   | 1 | 7
 10  | 5 | 23

-Unless the game is random, the values of $D$ and $S$ must be connected by some type of relationship, even if you do not know yet what the relationship is.
-The relationship between $D$ and $S$ is akin to a natural law.
+Unless the game is random, the values of $D$ and $S$ must be connected by some type of relationship, even if you do not know what the relationship is.
+The relationship between $D$ and $S$ is akin to a natural law because the relationship will hold whenever we examine $D$ and $S$ at the same time.

-The data gives you clues about the relationship.
+Your data gives you clues about the relationship between $D$ and $S$.
 When you rearrange the values, you can see strong covariation.
 For example, the score increases as the die value increases.
 Also, everytime you roll a 1, the score is 7 and everytime you roll a 5 the score is 23.

 obs | $D$ | $S$
 --- | --- | ---